NickyBenz/CryptoBond-/README.md

 Crypto Legacy Bond is an innovative blockchain-based savings vehicle.
 This unique product recognizes the absence of similar offerings in the market and aims to provide a secure and meaningful way to save cryptocurrencies.

 ## Features
-Time-Locked Smart Contracts: Users can lock cryptocurrencies (WBTC, ETH, USDC, USDT) in a smart contract on Base L2 (Ethereum layer-2) until a customizable maturity date.
+Time-Locked Smart Contracts: Users can lock WBTC in a smart contract until a customizable maturity date.
 Withdrawals or sales are prohibited before maturity, ensuring the funds are preserved for their intended purpose.

+## Usage Flow

+1. User deposits WBTC tokens to the contract, specifying a maturity date
+2. The contract places the tokens into an AAVE Pool, accruing interest
+3. Once the specified maturity date has been reached, the user may withdraw tokens

-## Contract Functions
+## Installation steps

-- makeDeposit: This function takes a balance and maturity from the user for their tokens to create and store a holding
-- withDraw: If the holding is past maturity, the user is allowed to withdraw from their holding
-- _getUSDAmount(): Internal function accessing the WBTC/USDT pool to check the USD value of the pool, ensuring it works.
-- _blockTimeStamp(): Returns a formatted timestamp
-- _getDecimals(): Returns the decimals for a contract
+1. Run 'make all' to install foundry
+2. Add a .env file for your API keys for Base, Optimism, or the Ethereum Main-net
+3. Run the specified command for fork testing on whichever chain you desire